-a1) Checklist(s)
+al) Checklist(s)

 - 1. Make sure the power of battery is full; - 2.
-Check the status of Quadrotor and the connection of avionics; - 3.
-Get on power, check the switch of control rights; - 4.
-Check the software; - 5.
-Make a simple test flight to make sure the data link and the sensors work fine.
+Check the status of quadrotor and the connection of avionics; - 3.
+Power on, check the switch of control rights; - 4.
+Check the communication between the quadrotor and the ground station; - 5.
+Make a simple test flight to make sure the software system works fine.